Publication date: December 2021

-This tax strategy was published in December 2020 and DB regards this publication as complying with its duty under paragraph 16(2) Schedule 19 FA 2016 in its financial year ended 31 December 2020.
-This strategy remains in place throughout 2021.
+This tax strategy was published in December 2021 and DB regards this publication as complying with its duty under paragraph 16(2) Schedule 19 FA 2016 in its financial year ended 31 December 2021.
+This strategy is expected to remain in place throughout 2022.

 Deutsche Bahn AG (‘DB’), is based in Berlin and was founded in 1994.
 It is one of the world’s leading mobility and logistics companies, operating in more than 130 countries.
 The group employs more than 330,000 employees and across Europe more than 12 million passenger journeys are made every day in buses and trains operated by DB’s passenger transport division.
 Around 250 million tons of freight are transported via rail and more than 100 million shipments carried via land transport annually in the group’s European transport and logistics division alone.
 Around 1.3 million tons of air freight and more than 2.2 million TEU of ocean freight are carried by DB’s worldwide networks.